Elk Grove Special Needs Planning Lawyers Are Here to Help You & Your Family

 Estate planning for a family with special needs children comes with a complex set of financial, social, and medical issues that some lawyers are ill-equipped to handle.

-We at Cava & Faulkner are dedicated to ensuring your child with special needs will be well taken care of when you are no longer able to serve as their primary caregiver.
+At Cava & Faulkner, we are dedicated to ensuring your child with special needs will be well taken care of when you are no longer able to serve as their primary caregiver.

 We offer a variety of estate planning tools and strategies designed to accommodate the unique circumstances presented by children with special needs and their families.

-One “Catch-22” situation that typically arises in estate planning for those with special needs is how to leave enough money to pay for the massive amount of care and support a special needs loved one typically needs throughout their lifetime, while not disqualifying them from government benefits like Medicaid and Supplemental Social Security Income.
+One “Catch-22” situation that typically arises in estate planning for those with special needs is how to leave enough money to pay for the massive amount of care and support a special needs loved one typically needs throughout their lifetime while not disqualifying them from government benefits like Medicaid and Supplemental Social Security Income (SSI).

 If you leave a large lump sum of money directly to a special needs child, immediately there are concerns about how that might impact governmental assistance and whether your child is capable of managing finances on their own.

 Fortunately, we have an estate planning tool called a “special needs trust” designed to provide supplemental financial resources for the physically, mentally, or developmentally disabled children without affecting their eligibility for public healthcare and income assistance benefits.